diegolopezgrisanti/paintblend-api/README.md

 ### `GET /color`

 - **Description**: Retrieves color data for the specified HEX code.
-If the color is not stored in the in-memory database, it generates the RGB values dynamically and adds them to the storage.
+If the color is stored in the in-memory database, it returns both RGB and RYB values.
+If the color is not found, it generates the RGB values dynamically, adds them to the in-memory storage, and returns the color with RGB and RYB values as `null`.
 - **Parameters**:
     - `hex` (required): The HEX color code (without the `#` prefix).
-- **Example Response**:
+- **Example Response when the color is in the database**:
   ```json
   {
     "hex": "008000",